exploratory-io/book/import/holiday.md

 ### 1.1 Type

-You can select either of followings to get holiday calendar.
+You can select either of followings to get a holiday calendar.

 - New Yor Stock Exchange
 - London Bank Holiday